napobear/FEN2SVG/README.md

 Do absolutly not modify the first (`<svg`) and last line (`</svg>`), respect the definitions structure.

 If you think it is worth it, share the result of your work.

+### How are the pieces aligned on their square?
+Because queen is the tallest piece, it is used as reference.
+Queen is centered on its square Other pieces align their bottom with the queen bottom.

+### Why not SVGZ?
+The goal is to keep FEN2SVG as simple as possible.

+SVGZ are compressed SVG files.
+Therefore, to create SVGZ, two steps are required:
+1. create the SVG (as it is currently the case),
+2. compress it (where a C library is needed).

+The good news is that you still can compress it by yourself, if needed.

 ## Source code
 ### Why has C language been used for development?